BjarneBitscrambler/SignalK-Orientation/README.md

 * **Sensor Fusion** https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP has details on the sensor fusion algorithm and orientation sensor performance in the Readme, Wiki, and Documentation sections
 * **Contact Me** I can be contacted through the Discussions tab on the OrientationSensorFusion-ESP library: https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/discussions

+### ESP8266 Note Regarding Memory Use
+The ESP8266 module has less RAM than the ESP32, and if you add multiple hardware sensors to a single module then you may run into a shortage of run-time memory.
+Symptoms of this problem include inability to access the ESP module's web interface.
+If the module has less than about 9000 bytes of freemem (as reported by one of the SensESP standard sensors, and seen in the Signal K Instrument Panel), then this may be causing difficulties.

+One fix is to compile the ESP software with `#define DEBUG_DISABLED`.
+This causes the RemoteDebug library to ignore all the `debugI(), debugE()` etc calls throughout the SensESP code and saves about 8900 bytes of RAM.
+The downside to doing this is that any information one was gleaning from the serial terminal won't be sent anymore, however the Signal K and the sensor's web interface are unaffected.
+To define DEBUG_DISABLED you can either uncomment the appropriate line in `RemoteDebug.h` and `RemoteDebug.cpp`, or the easier way is to add `-D DEBUG_DISABLED` to your list of `build_flags = ...` in   `platformio.ini`  Remember to do a clean before rebuilding.

+More memory-saving details can be found at https://github.com/SignalK/SensESP/issues/239

+As of January 2021, the **d1_mini** runs when configured with one orientation sensor plus Signal K reports for heading, attitude, IP address, freemem, uptime, system Hz, magnetic calibration parameters, as well as monitoring one physical switch.
+This is close to the maximum though, without taking extra steps such as disabing the debug messages as described above.